 Best Pastries in Paris

 I could not physically eat as many macarons and croissants as I wanted.
 Trust me, I did my best.
 I just need to go back.
 It’s the only solution.

-Du Pain et des Idées– Perfect croissant.
+Du Pain et des Idées– They have a perfect Parisian croissant.
 Jorge wanted to try their pistachio escargot and became a huge fan!

 Pierre Hermé– One of my favorite macaron shops in Paris.

-Carette– Another favorite for macarons, it’s really hard to choose between all of them.
-They’ve all done such an excellent job lol.
+Carette– Another favorite for macarons, it’s really hard to choose between all of the options in Paris.
+They’ve all done such an excellent job.

 L’Éclair de Génie– This was our first time trying eclairs (what a perfect place to do it right?)
 And they were a lot better than I imagined.
 Now, I have to make a stop whenever I’m in Paris.

 Eric Kayser– More croissant perfection.
 I did not get tired of the flaky buttery crust.
 It’s always best to go early in the morning for the freshest and best croissants.

 Ladurée– Probably the most famous macaron shop in Paris.
 We didn’t visit because we always get Laduree in NYC, and I wanted to try new places.
 But if you haven’t been, then I recommend it.